 I was again hiking up Bukit Tabur with two friends.
 It was a beautiful morning.
 The sky was clear and blue.
 This time, Lydia was setting the pace.
 We were hiking into the lower parts of the hill, at the second decend.
 This part of the hill is usally well shaded and cool - a perfect habitat for moss and algae.

 While busy chatting, I misplaced my footing and slipped.
 My body weight pushed my right leg downwards, perpendicular to the ground.
 The angle of the rock where I steped on caused my foot to twist inwards.
 The forward motion of my body caused it to further bent leftwards.
-To absorb the impact, I lunged my body forward and leftwards (to avoid falling off the edge).
-The leftward motion pushed my ankle further in.
-This caused a huge jolt at the Calcaneofibular ligament and the Anterior talofibular ligament.
-The downward force applied at my ankle during this moment was approximated to be more than 1400 pounds (body mass (kg) x gravitational force x 2.205).
+To absorb the impact, I lunged my body forward and leftwards (

 I stood up to test my foot.
 I could still stand, and walk with a little limp.
 I was quite confident that there were no broken bones nor detached ligaments.
 Saw, my good friend passed me a make shift walking stick and advised me to turn back.
 But I insisted to continue as we were more than three quarter of the way to the sweet spot.
 And so, we pressed on.
 It was worth while as you can see... sunrise at Bukit Tabur.